Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

 \subsection{The Idea of the BV Formalism}

-The \emph{Batalin-Vilkovisky formalism} (hereafter referred to as the BV formalism) gives a description of the moduli space of solutions to the equations of motion in a classical field theory that is particularly amenable to quantisation.
-When we quantise following the BV recipe, we will see -- in the case of a free theory -- that the Feynman path integral description of the expectation values of observables naturally falls out.
-This quantisation procedure admits an extension to interacting theories: see \cite{CostelloBook} and \cite{CostelloGwilliam} for details.
+The \emph{Batalin-Vilkovisky formalism} (hereafter referred to as the BV formalism) \cite{BatalinVilkovisky} gives a description of the moduli space of solutions to the equations of motion in a classical field theory that is particularly amenable to quantization.
+When we quantize following the BV recipe, we will see -- in the case of a free theory -- that the Feynman path integral description of the expectation values of observables naturally falls out.
+This quantization procedure admits an extension to interacting theories: see \cite{CostelloBook} and \cite{Book2} for details.

 We start with a rough description and motivation of the classical BV formalism.
 In its simplest form, a classical field theory consists of a space $\Phi$ of \emph{fields} (often the global sections of a sheaf over a manifold $X$ which we call \emph{spacetime}), and a map $S \colon \Phi \to \RR$: the \emph{action functional}.
-The physical states in this classical system are supposed to be those states which extremise the action, i.e. the \emph{critical locus} of $S$: the locus in $\Phi$ where $dS=0$.
+The physical states in this classical system are supposed to be those states which extremise the action, i.e. the \emph{critical locus} of $S$: the locus in $\Phi$ where $\d S=0$.
 This can be written as an intersection, specifically as

-where $\Gamma_{dS}$ is the graph of $dS$ in the cotangent bundle $T^*X$, and $X$ is the zero section.
+where $\Gamma_{\d S}$ is the graph of $\d S$ in the cotangent bundle $T^*X$, and $X$ is the zero section.
 The classical BV formalism gives a model for functions on the \emph{derived} critical locus of $S$: that is, more than just forming the pullback in spaces given by this intersection, one forms a derived pullback in a homotopy category of spaces, and considers its ring of functions.

-We can describe the ring of functions on the derived critical locus explicitly as a derived tensor product by resolving $\OO(\Gamma_{dS})$ as an $\OO(T^*X)$-module.
+We can describe the ring of functions on the derived critical locus explicitly as a derived tensor product by resolving $\OO(\Gamma_{\d S})$ as an $\OO(T^*X)$-module.
 We choose the Koszul resolution.
-Explicitly this says:
+Explicitly this says that there is a quasi-isomorphism: